top of page

 SARAH GRAF

 Ms. Graf has taught cello lessons for more than fifteen years in both her home town of Frederick, Maryland and in western Colorado.
-She maintains a studio of private cello students and coaches the cellists of the Roaring Fork Youth Orchestra.
+She teaches a studio of cello students and coaches the cellists of the Roaring Fork Youth Orchestra.
 Ms. Graf’s Suzuki teacher training includes Levels 1 and 2 with teacher Pamela Davenport at the Ithaca Suzuki Institute in Ithaca, NY, Level 3 with Ann Grabe at the Oregon Suzuki Institute in 2015, Level 4 with Beth Goldstein-McKee, Levels 5 and 6 with Shuyi Scott, Level 7 and revisiting book 1 with Avi Friedlander and Level 8 with Laura Shaw, and Level 9-10 with David Evenchick at the Suzuki Institute in Montreal, Canada.

 bottom of page